Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Introduction

 Empirical studies in California have demonstrated that proximity to EV charging stations (EVCS) positively affects local housing markets \cite{liang2023effects} and nearby businesses \cite{zheng2024effects}, by increasing traffic flow, attracting visitors, and improving air quality \cite{yu2023california} (through greater EV adoption \cite{ledna2022support}).
 Yet, \emph{charging anxiety} remains a significant barrier to broader adoption.
 As of 2023, the U.S. had approximately a ratio of 26 light-duty BEVs per public EV charger \cite{iea2024evoutlook}, and nationwide surveys identified ``public charger availability'' and ``public charger reliability'' as the top concerns among EV drivers \cite{plug2024survey}.
 Moreover, disparities in charger accessibility across racial and income groups have been documented \cite{hsu2021public, lou2024income}, though such studies often rely on coarse metrics, such as the number of charging ports within predefined geographic units.

 This paper advances the study of public EVCS accessibility by introducing novel, \emph{mobility-informed} accessibility metrics grounded in human travel behaviors.
-Our approach aims to provide deeper insights into the design and deployment of charging infrastructure, with implications for sustainability \cite{zhang2024sustainable, powell2022charging}, grid stability \cite{navidi2023coordinating, elmallah2022can}, and social equity \cite{hsu2021public, brockway2021inequitable}.
+Our approach aims to promote recent efforts that translate large-scale movement data into urban sustainability indicators \cite{ozturk2025mesoscopic}, and provide deeper insights into the design and deployment of charging infrastructure, with implications for sustainability \cite{zhang2024sustainable, powell2022charging}, grid stability \cite{navidi2023coordinating, elmallah2022can}, and social equity \cite{hsu2021public, brockway2021inequitable}.